 Magnesium binds to and stimulates GABA receptors in the brain.

 If you feel “tired but wired” or often have nocturnal leg cramps, magnesium supplementation might be the answer.

 A full 92% of study participants who inhaled essential oil blends to help them sleep found them helpful and said they would continue to use them.

 Their favorite essential oils were bergamot, sandalwood, frankincense, mandarin, and lavender.

-If you are new to essential oils, you won’t go wrong with lavender.
+If you are new to essential oils, you won’t go wrong starting with lavender.